celview/RFMapTool/README.md

 - No installation, login, or license required
 - Internet connection required for basemap tiles and library loading

+## 📁 Sample Data

+Sample files for testing and demonstration are available in the `sample-data/` folder:

+- `sample_sitecell.csv`
+- `sample_neighbor.csv`
+- `sample_mergedata.csv`

+Use the Import button in the tool to try them out.

 ## 📄 License

 RFMapTool is free to use, modify, and redistribute for internal, educational, or personal use.